Tech leads tentative rally as Powell soothes markets - Up News Info

 The U.S. dollar lost a little ground overnight, but it remains near multi-month highs after the Fed’s change in tone cleared out a heap of short positions.

-The greenback was firm against most majors on Wednesday and last traded 0.1% higher at $1.1928 per euro and was close to its highest for the year at 110.78 yen.
+The greenback was firm against most majors on Wednesday and last traded 0.1% higher at $1.1928 per euro, according to moneychanger XE, and was close to its highest for the year at 110.80 yen.

 “Dollar bears, surfing a wave of easy Fed policy, are running out of time,” Societe Generale analysts said in a note.